benwhalley/mindframe/docs/architecture.md

-# Describing the therapy in markdown/jinja2
+# Describing the intervention in markdown/jinja2

 `steps`, `judgements`, `notes`, `questions` and other primitives that compose an `intervention` are defined in template files.

-These files all use:
+Template files all use:

 - yaml header sections to specify metadata about the step.
-- markdown body sections, with jinja2 tags to control templating
+- markdown body sections, with jinja2 tags to control the templated output

-This format is similar to existing Rmarkdown and quarto files, so fairly familiar to researchers and will be easy to collaborate on/version/track changes.
+This format is similar to existing Rmarkdown and Quarto files, so fairly familiar to researchers and will be easy to collaborate on/version/track changes.

 Tools exist to parse and validate them too, so we can use these to ensure the files are well-formed and consistent.